ArtifexSoftware/mupdf.js/README.md

 ## Using the Library

 Check out the [example projects](examples/) to help you get started.

 The examples include a simple PDF Viewer that runs MuPDF in the browser, several command line scripts, and more!

-## Building the Library

-See [BUILDING.md](BUILDING.md) for instructions on building the MuPDF.js library from source.

 ## Contributing